MaicholD95/TILLMore-CDC/README.md

 ## RootTracer Tool
 RootTracer is avaiable [here](https://github.com/MaicholD95/RootTracer)

 ## Citation

 If you use this dataset in your research, please cite the following publication:

-**Maichol Dadi, Alessandra Lumini, Annalisa Franco, Giuseppe Sangiorgi, Silvio Salvi**.
-RootTracer: An Intuitive Solution for Root Image Annotation.
+[1] **Maichol Dadi, Alessandra Lumini, Annalisa Franco, Giuseppe Sangiorgi, Silvio Salvi**.
+RootTracer: An Intuitive Solution for Root Image Annotation submitted to Smart Agricultural Technology.

-## Paper
-The "RootTracer: An Intuitive Solution for Root Image Annotation" paper has been submitted to Smart Agricultural Technology.
+[2] **Maichol Dadi, Alessandra Lumini, Annalisa Franco, Giuseppe Sangiorgi**.
+Deep Learning for Root System Extraction from Barley Plants,in proc. of ICPRS24.

 ## Contact